 - Headache with fever, rash or neck stiffness.

 The difficulty lies in separating the very many non-serious headaches, which may nevertheless be severe, from the fewer but significant headaches, particularly those needing very urgent intervention.
-The presence of red flag symptoms or signs will help determine which headaches need further investigation.
+The presence of red flag symptoms or signs after careful history and examination will help determine which headaches need further investigation.